Accessibility statement of Tietosuoja.fi

 The website Tietosuoja.fi partially meets accessibility requirements.
 All parts of the website do not yet meet the requirements.

-Efforts will be made to rectify any detected accessibility issues by the end of spring 2021.
+Efforts will be made to rectify any detected accessibility issues by the end of summer 2021.

 Features that do not yet meet accessibility requirements: